Despite what you sometimes read in the papers, there’s a lot of dedication in the business energy market.

 The In utilities we trust report from management consultants, EY, identifies two vital qualities – ‘intent’ and ‘capability’.

 The Institute of Customer Services say fully engaged employees are the answer.
-Take a look at their recently updated Are you being engaged report for some insights.

 Recognition helps keep employees engaged.
 And it need not be costly or complicated.
 In EDF Energy, we have an instant recognition initiative called Wonderwall.
 It’s a weekly email update backed up with spot rewards for the best customer feedback received by our customer service people.
 Rewards range from a £1.50 canteen voucher to a ‘goody cupboard’ treat – a pat on the back to show we appreciate a job well done.